genomic-medicine-sweden/nf-dev-guidelines/README.md

   workflow_file: workflows/my-pipeline.nf
   reuse_note: "Follow the DRY (Don't Repeat Yourself) principle."
   modules_note: "Always prefer a module from nf-core or genomic-medicine-sweden over writing a local one.
 Only add to modules/local/ as a last resort when the use case is too pipeline-specific."

-  - file: contributing/publishing.md
-  - file: contributing/gpu.md
 ```

 ### 2. Add pipeline-specific section files

-Create any files referenced in `custom_sections`.
-Each file contains the section body without a heading (the `## Title` is added by the template from `custom_sections[].title`).
+Create any files referenced as `file:` entries in `sections:` (e.g. `contributing/publishing.md` above).
+Each file is rendered as a Jinja2 template with the same `vars:` available to the shared sections, and is inserted as-is at that position in the document — so, unlike the shared sections in `sections/`, it must include its own markdown heading.

 ### 3. Add the sync workflow